Satellaa/Custom-Cards/README.md

 Step 2: Once the download is done, move it to the ***ProjectIgnis/configs*** folder

-Step 3: Open or restart EDOPro and wait for the files to be downloaded
+Final step: Open or restart EDOPro and wait for the files to be downloaded

 As long as you have `user_config.json` on your ***device***, the game will always update itself, so you don't have to download it again and again every time custom cards are updated